ATP Project Reporting

 For Completed Projects:

-*Completion Reports are due within six months of construction contract acceptance or the project becoming operable (open to the public), or all NI activities are complete.
+*Completion Reports are due within six months of construction contract acceptance or the project becoming operable (open to the public), or all Non-Infrastructure (NI) activities are complete.
+Projected after user counts are required in the Completion Report.

-*Final Delivery Reports are due within 180 days of the conclusion of all remaining project activities beyond the acceptance of the construction contract to reflect final project expenditures, any changes that occurred after submittal of the Completion Report and an updated evaluation of the benefits.
+*Final Delivery Reports are due within 180 days of the conclusion of all remaining project activities beyond the acceptance of the construction contract to reflect final project expenditures, any changes that occurred after submittal of the Completion Report and actual after user counts are required using the Interim Count Guidance.

 If your project meets these requirements, complete the Local Assistance Program Guidelines Exhibit 22-T(PDF) along with the Exhibit 22-T Instructions(Word).
 Exhibit 22-T doubles as the Completion and the Final Delivery Report.
 If your project has non-infrastructure components, the NI and Combo Project Details Sheet(Word) must be submitted with the Completion and Final Delivery Report.
 If your project is a PLAN, the PLAN Project Details Sheet(Word) must be submitted with the Completion and Final Delivery Report.